IbHansen/modelflow-manual/papers/Reproducibility README.md

 Once the Python environment has been set up, you are ready to replicate the book.
 All necessary files for replication are contained in the `mfbook.zip` archive.

 Unzip this file to extract the full project structure.
-The core content is organized into a series of Jupyter Notebooks (`.ipynb` files), which are located in subfolders under:
+The core content is organized into a series of Jupyter Notebooks (`.ipynb` files), which are located in (subfolders)[#Folder Structure] under:

 ```
 mfbook/content/